dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/methods.md

 ### The "path" method
-The `path` method is used to select models located at or under a specific path.
+The `path` method is used to select models/sources defined at or under a specific path.
+For models, the definition lies in SQL/Python files, not the configuration YAML.
+For sources, the definition lies in YAML files.
 While the `path` prefix is not explicitly required, it may be used to make selectors unambiguous.